Physics-Informed Neural Networks for Nonlocal Beam Eigenvalue Problems: Conclusions

-The PINN approach offers significant advantages over traditional analytical and numerical methods, particularly in handling complex differential equations without the need for mesh generation or computationally intensive procedures.
+The PINN approach offers significant advantages over traditional analytical and numerical methods, particularly in handling complex differential equations without the need for mesh generation or complex analytical procedures, which are also rather computationally intensive in the present case.
 The use of the swish activation function, carefully tuned hyperparameters, and a composite loss function incorporating differential equation residuals, boundary conditions, constitutive boundary conditions, and normalization terms ensured stable convergence and precise predictions.

-On the downside, the determination of sixth-order derivatives via automatic differentiation is relatively slow and significantly prolongs the training process.
-However, once trained - as is typically the case with neural networks - the evaluation of the eigenstate is very fast.
+On the downside: \begin{itemize} \item The determination of sixth-order derivatives via automatic differentiation is relatively slow and significantly prolongs the training process.
+However, once trained - as is typically the case with neural networks - the evaluation of the eigenstate is very fast. \item A change in boundary conditions, for example to a doubly clamped beam, requires retraining of the network.
+The same applies to a change in the underlying constitutive model, such as the two-phase stress-driven nonlocal theory.
+However, the nondimensional formulation used in the present case allows for simple recalculation during the postprocessing stage to account for different material or geometrical properties. \item A preliminary investigation into the determination of higher eigenstates shows that, although the present methodology can be applied, its computational efficiency is low and needs improvement. \end{itemize}